lhr0909/PythonObfuscator/README.md

 Changelog
 =========

+Currently working on: Python 3 support!
+Currently code can only convert python 2 code (there are some weird issues that I have to solve in order to get python 3 code working, I may even create a new class for python 3).

 v0.3: Used base64 to fix the backslash issues!
 (Thanks @jihop for the idea) Should be able to obfuscate any code, including already obfuscated code, and even obfuscator itself.

 v0.2: changed the pack structure, still trying to fix the back slash problem.